moliver28/research-handbook/content/handbook/people-group/learning-and-development/growth-and-development/_index.md

 #### Code Based Learning

+Please use the [Other G&D Types](https://gitlab.com/gitlab-com/people-group/learning-development/growth-and-development-requests/-/issues/new?issuable_template=g-and-d-other) issue template to open requests of this type.

 **Description:** GitLab will pay for courses related to learning how to code (for example Learning Rails on Codecademy), regardless of your department.
 If you are new to development, we encourage you to learn Git through GitLab, and feel free to ask any questions in the #git-help Slack channel.

 **Reimbursement Requirements:** A final grade report or satisfactory certificate of completion are required to receive reimbursements.

-### Your 4th Trimester Coaching

-Description: Your 4th Trimester is a 90-day coaching program with Broad Perspective Consulting.
-The purpose of the program is to help parents (regardless of gender) be as prepared as possible to be a working parent through coaching and development.
-The cost of this program is $2,300 USD.

-For Your 4th Trimester applications, please notify Talent Development that you would like to participate in the program by sending an email to growth-development@gitlab.com.

-Eligibility for Reimbursement: Team members returning from Parental Leave.
-The provider will invoice GitLab directly.

-### Professional Coaching
+### Coaching

+Please note, using G&D for coaching is only available for managers and leaders grade 8+.
+Team members job grade 4-7 can receive external coaching from [Modern Health](handbook/total-rewards/benefits/modern-health/#how-can-modern-health-support-my-career-goals).

+#### Coaching Right Now

 **Description:** Professional coaching is available for managers and leaders job grade 8+ to support development in their professional area of interest.
 Team members job grade 4-7 can receive external coaching from [Modern Health]({{< ref "modern-health" >}}) and internal coaching from our [internal resources]({{< ref "coaching" >}}).
 Team members are expected to know their confidentiality obligations and are responsible for keeping coaching conversations [SAFE](/handbook/legal/safe-framework/).

-[Coaching Right Now](https://docs.google.com/document/d/188H3iuIY9JwE4kmAeoLobNz-e6j-rKie/edit?usp=sharing&ouid=113211236094818760555&rtpof=true&sd=true) connects team members with GitLab-vetted coaches - [read their coaching bios here](https://drive.google.com/file/d/1_5q7aq4diWsXq0O9csQF40skZV4f_L_L/view?usp=drive_link).
+We partner with [Coaching Right Now](https://docs.google.com/document/d/188H3iuIY9JwE4kmAeoLobNz-e6j-rKie/edit?usp=sharing&ouid=113211236094818760555&rtpof=true&sd=true) connects team members with GitLab-vetted coaches - [read their coaching bios here](https://drive.google.com/file/d/1_5q7aq4diWsXq0O9csQF40skZV4f_L_L/view?usp=drive_link).
 Team members can book 4, 6, or 8hrs of coaching.
 Availability is first come, first served.
 Pairing with a coach via Coaching Right Now saves time and energy looking for a coach that is aligned to GitLab values and way of working.

 > Hear what GitLab team members are saying about Coaching Right Now: